bibleexchange/courses/book-of-romans/001_doctrinal/700_introduction-to-romans-7.md

 #### Verses 7- 13: The Law is Holy, And Just and Good

-Paul explains that sin’s dominion is not that the fault of the Law of God.
+Paul explains that sin&apos;s dominion is not that the fault of the Law of God.
 The law is  good, but sin took advantage of him.

 > Romans 7:12&mdash;Wherefore the law is holy, and the commandment holy, and just, and good.